AdhyWiranto44/AdhyWiranto44/README.md

 ### Welcome my Friend 👋😊

-## My name is Adhy Wiranto, you can call me Adhy (pronouns: a di), an Informatics Engineering Student, a Full Stack Web Developer, and I want to be a Software Engineer 😎
+## My name is Adhy Wiranto, you can call me Adhy (pronouns: adi), an Informatics Engineering Fresh Graduated, a Full Stack Web Developer, and I want to be a Software Engineer 😎
 - 🔭 I’m currently working on my own project called Moneytory, a product stock and money management.
 [Website Link](https://moneytory.000webhostapp.com/)
 - 🔭 I’m currently working on my own project called Find My Hobby, website for finding your new hobby.
 [Website Link](https://findmyhobby.vercel.app/)
 - 🌱 I’m currently learning some basic programming topics such as Asynchronous and SDLC.